The Man from U.N.C.L.E.

 With few recurring characters, the series attracted many high-profile guest stars.
 Props from the series are exhibited at the Ronald Reagan Presidential Library and Museum and at the museums of the Central Intelligence Agency and other US intelligence agencies.
 The series won the Golden Globe Award for Best TV Show in 1966.

-Originally, co-creator Sam Rolfe wanted to leave the meaning of U.N.C.L.E. ambiguous so it could refer to either "Uncle Sam" or the United Nations.
-Concerns by the MGM legal department about using "U.N." for commercial purposes resulted in the producers' clarification that U.N.C.L.E. was an acronym for the United Network Command for Law and Enforcement.
-Each episode had an "acknowledgement" to the U.N.C.L.E. in the end titles.
+Originally, co-creator Sam Rolfe (of Have Gun – Will Travel fame) wanted to leave the meaning of U.N.C.L.E. ambiguous so it could refer to either "Uncle Sam" or the United Nations.
+Concerns by the MGM legal department about using "U.N." for commercial purposes caused U.N.C.L.E. to become an acronym for the United Network Command for Law and Enforcement.
+Each episode had a spurious "We wish to thank" acknowledgement to U.N.C.L.E. in the end titles.